Avoid a Wrongful Termination Lawsuit with a fractional HR

 G) Details About Their Final Paycheck.
 This includes information on when the check will arrive, how (direct deposit or paper check), the dates worked, and the check issued.

-How Startup Tandem HR can help?
+How Startup Tandem HR can help to avoid a wrongful termination claim?

 If you follow these ten simple steps, you can ensure a rightful termination.
 Remember, this is an opportunity for a fresh start.
 Startup Tandem provides human resources consulting services to help you navigate issues like this.